maitag/whatformat/README.md

 ```

 For another check with same instance of wtf
-you can reset the detected results to default values:
+you can set the detected results to default values:
 ```
-wtf.byHeader();    // resets wtf.byHeader and set defaults for wtf.checkNextByte()
+wtf.byHeader.reset();// resets wtf.byHeader and get ready for wtf.checkNextByte()
-wtf.byNameReset(); // resets wtf.byName
+wtf.byName.reset(); // resets wtf.byName
 wtf.reset();       // resets both
 ```